 It is with great sadness that we report that Dr Charlie Allbright passed away on Friday 20 December 2019.
 Charlie joined Regent’s in 2010 and will be greatly missed by the students he taught and those who worked with him.

-Dr Charlie Allbright combines journalism and presenting with teaching media communications at Regent's University London.
-Currently working on a monograph regarding Stephen King’s IT due for publication in 2019, he has teaching and research interests in horror, identity, representations of crime and taboo.
-Charlie also writes for media and culture-related publications including Real Crime, SciFiNow and Starburst.
+Charlie combined journalism and presenting with teaching media communications at Regent's University London.
+His teaching and research interests centred on horror, identity, representations of crime and taboo.
+Charlie also wrote for media and culture-related publications including Real Crime, SciFiNow and Starburst.

-Extremely interested in widening participation, Charlie tours public lectures focusing on film, journalism and cultural theory and has been an invited speaker at venues including The British Film Institute as well as having contributed to BBC News and Sky News.
+Extremely interested in widening participation, Charlie toured public lectures focused on film, journalism and cultural theory and was an invited speaker at venues including The British Film Institute as well as having contributed to BBC News and Sky News.

-He also teaches media and culture-related subjects for University of the Arts London and the University of Southern California.
+He also taught media and culture-related subjects for University of the Arts London and the University of Southern California.

 - PhD in Drama, University of Hull, 2009